danabo/esl/README.md

-# esl
+# Elements of Statistical Learning

-Elements of statistical learning
+Python code for algorithms described in [*Elements of Statistical Learning*](https://web.stanford.edu/~hastie/ElemStatLearn/).